jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 review
 *********************************************************************************

-I ran a test for ModuleNotFoundError_ to practice making Python_ modules.
-Would you like to :ref:`test AssertionError?<AssertionError>`
+I ran a test for ModuleNotFoundError_ to practice making Python_ modules_.
+Would you like to :ref:`test AttributeError?<AttributeError>`

 ----